Cellulitis: Differential diagnosis

 Other conditions that may mimic cellulitis include deep vein thrombosis, which can be diagnosed with a compression leg ultrasound, and stasis dermatitis, which is inflammation of the skin from poor blood flow.
-Signs of a more severe infection such as necrotizing fasciitis or gas gangrene that would require prompt surgical intervention include purple bullae, skin sloughing, subcutaneous edema, and systemic toxicity.
+Signs of a more severe infection, such as necrotizing fasciitis or gas gangrene that would require prompt surgical intervention, include purple bullae, skin sloughing, subcutaneous edema, and systemic toxicity.
 Misdiagnosis can occur in up to 30% of people with suspected lower-extremity cellulitis, leading to 50,000 to 130,000 unnecessary hospitalizations and $195 to $515 million in avoidable healthcare spending annually in the United States.
 Evaluation by dermatologists for cases of suspected cellulitis has been shown to reduce misdiagnosis rates and improve patient outcomes.

 Associated musculoskeletal findings are sometimes reported.
 When it occurs with acne conglobata, hidradenitis suppurativa, and pilonidal cysts, the syndrome is referred to as the follicular occlusion triad or tetrad.

 Lyme disease can be misdiagnosed as cellulitis.
 The characteristic bullseye rash does not always appear in Lyme disease (the rash may not have a central or ring-like clearing, or not appear at all).
 Factors supportive of Lyme include recent outdoor activities where Lyme is common and rash at an unusual site for cellulitis, such as armpit, groin, or behind the knee.
 Lyme can also result in long-term neurologic complications.
 The standard treatment for cellulitis, cephalexin, is not useful in Lyme disease.
 When it is unclear which one is present, the IDSA recommends treatment with cefuroxime axetil or amoxicillin/clavulanic acid, as these are effective against both infections.

 Prevention

-In those who have previously had cellulitis, the use of antibiotics may help prevent future episodes.
+In those who have previously had cellulitis, antibiotic use may help prevent future episodes.
 This is recommended by Clinical Resource Efficiency Support Team (CREST) for those who have had more than two episodes.
 A 2017 meta-analysis found a benefit of preventative antibiotics for recurrent cellulitis in the lower limbs, but the preventative effects appear to diminish after stopping antibiotic therapy.